Ontario Highway 11B: Cobalt–Temiskaming Shores

 Highway 11B through Cobalt, Haileybury and New Liskeard was created in 1963 when Highway 11 was transferred to the newly opened Tri Town Bypass, and was the second longest business route in Ontario with a length of 26.1 km.
 Highway 11B followed Miller Avenue, Cobalt Street, Grandview Avenue, Silver Street and Lang Street through Cobalt; King Street, Rorke Avenue, Main Street, Ferguson Avenue and Lakeshore Road through North Cobalt and Haileybury; and Lakeshore Road, Paget Street, Whitewood Avenue and Armstrong Street through New Liskeard.
 During the 1997–1998 downloading, the majority of Highway 11B was transferred to local municipalities.
 The remaining sections of Highway 11B runs between Highway 11 in Coleman Township to Cobalt town limits, and between Cobalt and Temiskaming Shores city limits.
 The northernmost 800 m was retained but renumbered as Highway 65 in 2003.

-In 1987, a section of the Cobalt route of Highway 11B collapsed into an abandoned mine, cutting off the town of Cobalt.
+In 1987, a section of the Cobalt route of Highway 11B collapsed into an abandoned mine.